weikailin/theory-seminar/README.md

  - You used any material or discussion without acknowledgement or citation.
  - You are unable to explain your work orally to me.

 Everyone is required to follow the [Honor Codes of UVA](https://honor.virginia.edu/academic-fraud) and avoid [plagiarism](https://honor.virginia.edu/plagiarism-supplement).
+You are recommended to use a version control system, such as Overleaf or git, so that your thought process justifies the authenticity.

 Please also read [detailed policies](uva_support.md) on the use of AI, accommodations, and supports.